Landmine Press: Muscle Worked, Benefits, Form

 4. Side To Side Landmine Press

-The side to side landmine press aka Kneeling alternate landmine press is a fantastic exercise for your chest, but it is also going to work your front delts and triceps too.
+The side to side landmine press aka alternate landmine press is a fantastic exercise for your chest, but it is also going to work your front delts and triceps too.

 To make this exercise even more effective for your chest, be sure to really squeeze your hands together like you are trying to crush the bar.
-This will significantly increase activation for your pec major.

-How To Do Kneeling Alternate Landmine Press
+How To Do Side-to-Side Landmine Press

 1. Take a kneeling position in front of the landmine and hold the barbell collar with your palms on each side.